 “The Ikea Effect” describes the phenomenon in which people place greater than market value on things they’ve worked to build or achieve (like building furniture).
 For example, this could include sales reps hitting higher goals to earn a unique sales incentive such as VIP concert tickets to see their favorite band.
 Even though a non-financial rewards aren't more economically valuable than equivalent cash, recipients often place a greater monetary value on awards they’re attracted to and that are more personally meaningful to them.

 Non-financial incentives are highly visible.
 For example, if an employee wins a skydiving experience, they’ll post about it on social media and share details of the experience with coworkers the following day.

 On the other hand, discussing a cash bonus might come off as bragging and be considered socially unacceptable.
-Since non-cash rewards generate greater anticipation, discussion, and “afterglow” than cash rewards, the positive side effects tend to stick around longer.
+Since non-cash rewards generate greater anticipation, discussion, and “afterglow” than cash rewards, the positive side effects, including happiness and productivity, tend to stick around longer.

-#5 The Reciprocity Effect
+5. The Reciprocity Effect.

 Cash tends to be viewed by recipients as transactional, which means they lack any relationship-building and positive emotions.
-On the other hand, an emotionally impactful non-cash reward triggers appreciation, which leads to a greater desire to reciprocate the gift because the recipient believes that more thought was put into choosing this gift.
+On the other hand, an emotionally impactful non-monetary reward triggers appreciation, which leads to a greater desire to reciprocate the gift because the recipient believes that more thought was put into choosing this gift.